arshiaor/cryptography/README.md

   ```
   python -m pip install colorama
   ```
-  ***Do not worry about the reuirements because they will be automatically installed usning subproccess methdos after running the aplication :)***
+  ***Do not worry about the requirements because they will be automatically installed using subproccess methdos after running the application :)***